 This restaurant is located at the visitor center at the entrance to Garden of the Gods.
 We didn’t sample their food, but the menu is similar to that of the Trading Post.
 The restaurant looks like it offers a great view of the rock formations too.

-Sunscreen – People from lower elevations (like me) don’t realize how much faster you get sunburnt in the higher elevation.
+- Sunscreen – People from lower elevations (like me) don’t always realize how much faster you get sunburnt in the higher elevation.
 Bring lots of sunscreen or you will get roasted.

 Garden of the Gods is located in Colorado Springs, just west of I-25.
 The drive from Denver is a little over an hour, so it can easily be a day trip.
 From the north, you’ll want exit 146.
 From the south, you can take exit 141.